wehelie/feed-reader/README.md

 All tests added to `jasmine/spec/feedreader.js`.
 #THE `APP`
-The `APP` can be run by click 'run all' to test whether all `specs` will pass.
+The `APP` can be run by clicking 'run all' to test whether all `specs` will pass.
 Should there be any errors, `spec` details will be show in red, otherwise, green means pass.

 ######LOCATED @ (http://wehelie.github.io/feed-reader/)